Duncan: Have you ever seen the old man?

 (At the other end of the hallway)

-Duncan: The student offices are packed.
-And why are those guys naked in there?
+Duncan: Why are those guys naked in the student offices?

-JD: Look at those kegs and that gigantic bag of mushrooms on the Christian Legal Society’s desk.
+JD: Look at the kegs and that gigantic bag of mushrooms on the Christian Legal Society’s desk.

-Duncan: Some of those people aren’t even law students.
+Duncan: Some of them aren’t even law students.

 JD: This just goes to show where the school’s priorities are.